suffolklibraries/sljekyll/_events/chantry-2017-07-20-bath-book-bed-stories.md

 breadcrumb: y
 ---

 Preschoolers are invited to come to the library in their pyjamas with their favourite bedtime cuddly animals for stories and fun.
+Be prepared to get wet!